Carlo Cataldo: Activity

 Cataldo was a classical poet, cultured and refined, and his literary activity was intense and substantial: apart from his history, art and folklore books, he published a lot of works, in verse and prose, of his fellow citizens, carefully editing them, so giving value to Sicilian dialect culture.

-As regards his historiographical works, the author examined a great deal of documents in the notarial, churches, dioceses, and private archives in the province of Trapani and Palermo, in addition to those of National character in Milan, Rome, Mantua, Turin and Naples.
+As regards his historiographical works, the author examined a great deal of documents in the notarial, churches, dioceses, and private archives in the province of Trapani and Palermo, in addition to those of national character in Milan, Rome, Mantua, Turin and Naples.

 Over the years he took care of several interviews, debates and articles on periodicals Il Vespro, La Gazzetta del Golfo, Il Bonifato and others in the province of Trapani.

 He took part in various seminars and meetings, among which that on Sicilian folklore (1985) which took place in Trapani, and that on "Ermeneutica antropologica e fonti del diritto" (1986), in Trapani too.

-On 3 December 2018, Cataldo was the protagonist of two television programs: on Raitre, in "Passato e presente", he spoke with Paolo Mieli about Giuseppe Garibaldi, and, in the evening, on Rai Storia, he presented the controversial figure of Garibaldi, that he had investigated, and written about in some of his works.
+On 3 December 2018, Cataldo was the protagonist of two television programs: on Rai 3, in "Passato e presente", he spoke with Paolo Mieli about Giuseppe Garibaldi, and, in the evening, on Rai Storia, he presented the controversial figure of Garibaldi, whom he had investigated and written about in some of his works.

-Besides, two of his works, Alcamo e Garibaldi, and Calatafimi e Garibaldi are present in Italian and International bibliographies.
+Two of his works, Alcamo e Garibaldi, and Calatafimi e Garibaldi are present in Italian and international bibliographies.